De-Linearizing Agent Traces: Bayesian Inference of Latent Partial Orders for Efficient Execution: Methodology: Bayesian Partial Order Planning Model

 We evaluate recovery of the ground-truth partial order/SOP $h^\star$.
 Let $\widehat{h}$ be the estimated partial order ($\hat{h}_{\text{thr}}(\alpha)$ or $\hat{h}_{\text{mode}}$) and let $\mathrm{TR}(\widehat{h})$ and $\mathrm{TC}(\widehat{h})$ be the inferred transitive reduction and closure respectively.
 We report Precision/Recall/F1 for graph edges.
 Crucially, the cost of structural errors in unsupervised execution is asymmetric.
 While preference-based tasks might tolerate edge reversals, in our simulation environments, such violations are catastrophic.
 A \textbf{False Positive} dependency merely reduces parallelism (a minor efficiency penalty), whereas a \textbf{False Negative} (missing a constraint) triggers premature execution and runtime crashes.

-Additionally, we report two diagnostics that directly impact action ranking at execution time: \textbf{Feasibility}, the fraction of observed successful traces that remain linear extensions of $\mathrm{TC}(\widehat{h})$ (detects over-constraint that would incorrectly prune the frontier), and \textbf{IP-Cov}, the fraction of ground-truth incomparable pairs witnessed in \emph{both} orientations across traces (diagnoses whether concurrency is identifiable from the data, See Appendix \ref{app:tc_tr_metrics})
+Additionally, we report two diagnostics that directly impact action ranking at execution time: \textbf{Feasibility}, the fraction of observed successful traces that remain linear extensions of $\mathrm{TC}(\widehat{h})$ (detects over-constraint that would incorrectly prune the frontier), and \textbf{IP-Cov}, the fraction of ground-truth incomparable pairs witnessed in \emph{both} orientations across traces (See Appendix \ref{app:tc_tr_metrics})